keu/docs/astro/deployment-metrics.md

    Select the **Secret?** checkbox.
 This ensures that your Datadog API key is saved securely and is not available to Workspace users in plain text.
 4. Click **Save variable**.

-After you complete this setup, Astro launches a sidecar container in your Deployment that runs [DogStatsD](https://docs.datadoghq.com/developers/dogstatsd/?tab=hostagent).
+After you complete this setup, Astro automatically launches a sidecar container in your Deployment that runs [DogStatsD](https://docs.datadoghq.com/developers/dogstatsd/?tab=hostagent).
 This container works with your Deployment's existing infrastructure to export Airflow metrics to the Datadog instance associated with your API key.

 ## Astro usage